tecnico-ami/Project-Overview/README.md

   Diagram and explanation with at most 200 words.
   2.2 Platform
   Identify the main development platform (e.g. Arduino IDE, Android Studio, etc.)
+  Choose language for implementation.
   2.3.
 Functionalities to develop
-  Identify communicating entities and the messages they exchange with a sequence or collaboration diagram.
+  Identify entities and the messages they exchange with a sequence or collaboration diagram.
-  Choose language for implementation.
   2.4.
 Communication channel(s)
-  Identify communicating entities.
+  Identify the technologies used to communicate.
   2.5.
 Deployment
   Describe distinct devices and how they will be interconnected.
 3. Plan